-- William S. Gubelmann was an American businessman and inventor who held hundreds of patents.
+- William S. Gubelmann was an American businessman and inventor who held thousands of patents.

 - He was most famous for his work on cash registers and adding and calculating machines.